lastemp/mysql/README.md

    - getteller.txt
    - getcustomer.txt

-   Copy the curl request on each of the ".txt" and execute them separately on separate terminal.
-Each ".txt" contains the curl request and expected json reponse data.
+   Copy the curl request on each of the ".txt" and execute them on separate terminals.
+Each ".txt" contains curl request and expected json reponse data.